Graduate Grants Announcement for summer 2020, and academic year 2020-21

 The Charles Warren Center, Harvard's research center for North American history, awards grants to Ph.D. candidates at Harvard working on topics in American history.
 To be funded, a student must have passed the general examination, must be undertaking a project centered in American history, and be using a historical methodology.

 Term Time Research Grant -- Grants are semester-long awards to enable sustained dissertation research free from teaching responsibilities in the fall or spring term.
 Four to eight are awarded annually, to students G-6 or below during the award period.
 Grant provides a five-month stipend in an amount set annually by GSAS.The grant does not include tuition or fees for students through G-5 (when such charges are typically otherwise covered), but will cover such charges for G-6s.
-This fall the Warren Center is transitioning its Term Time award to the CARAT system!
 Warren Center Term-Time Grant Overview.
-Deadline: February 8, 2019.
+Deadline: February 7, 2020.